SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

         validation=""*""
         validation=""required: true, regexp: /^[A-Za-z\d]+$/i""
         validation=""required: true, regexp: /^[A-Za-z\d]{2,20}$/i"""
-    "readonly=""[true|false]""", "Distinguish between reading mode  Type in ""true"" or ""false""."
+    "readonly=""[true|false]""", "Distinguishes between reading mode and writing mode.
+Type in ""true"" for reading mode or ""false"" if you want to enable the user to enter text."
     "width=""[width in px]""", "Width of the widget given in pixels."
     "height=""[height in px]""", "Height of the widget given in pixels."
-    "setDefaultOnLoad=""[true|false]""", "Define the default value for an empty attribute while loading."
+    "setDefaultOnLoad=""[true|false]""", "Defines the default value for an empty attribute that is set when the form is loading."
-    "forceDefault=""[true|false]""", "Forced implementation of the default values."
+    "forceDefault=""[true|false]""", "Forces implementation of the default values."
-    "Comment=""[Example Comment]""", "Add a comment to the attribute.
+    "Comment=""[strings]""", "Add a comment to the attribute.
 It will be displayed when the curser is moved to the ""*"" at the end of the attribute."

 ------------------